andkrau/NuanceResurrection/README.md

 extern void kprintf(const char *fmt, ...);
 ```

-And behaves like one would expect printf to.
+It behaves like one would expect printf to.
 Nuance implements this BIOS
 function by storing the generated text in a ring buffer that can be viewed in
 the status dialog by clicking the "kprintf Log" button.
 Additionally, Nuance
 can log the kprintf output to a file.
 To enable logging, include the